After Dark: Ecological Futures

 Image: "No Logo," from Infinitely Yours

-By Miwa Matreyek
+With Miwa Matreyek

-Immerse yourself in an emotional, dream-like meditation on climate catastrophe and the Anthropocene, this era in which humans have affected virtually every aspect of the world around us.
+Immerse yourself in an emotional, dreamlike meditation on climate catastrophe and the Anthropocene, this era in which humans have affected virtually every aspect of the world around us.
 Artist Miwa Matreyek is known for her multimedia performances in which layered projections interact with her shadow to create deeply emotional dreamscapes.
 In Infinitely Yours, she shape-shifts to experience human impact on the environment from various perspectives.
-Traversing landscapes overflowing with trash, joining a school of fish caught in a trawling net, or drawing in a sea of plastic, Miwa’s performance invites you to experience our changing world and reflect on what it might mean for life on this planet.
+Traversing landscapes overflowing with trash, joining a school of fish caught in a trawling net, or drowning in a sea of plastic, Miwa’s performance invites you to experience our changing world and reflect on what it might mean for life on this planet.

 Miwa Matreyek is an animator, director, designer, and performer based in Vancouver.
 Coming from a background in animation by way of collage, she creates live, staged performances where she interacts with her animations as a shadow silhouette, at the intersection of cinematic and theatrical, fantastical and tangible, illusionistic, and physical.

 Take a moment to slow down, pay attention, and explore the myriad wonders of the natural world through nature journaling.
 This fun and powerful practice uses drawing and writing to help you notice more of the wonder and beauty that is always around you.
 Join naturalist and nature journaler Fiona Gillogly for a nature journaling demo in which she will share methods of inquiry to uncover new details and understanding of seemingly familiar nature items, the tools of the trade, and simple ways to add this practice to your life and share it with others.
 You’ll be able to try your hand at the process as we supply the necessary tools and a selection of familiar flora and fruit to inspire.